 - Housing and travel to and from Madison are provided

-Research in MRSEC IRG 1 – Stability in Glasses: New Materials and New Insights
+Research in MRSEC IRG 1 – Mobility in Glasses and Liquids

-Research in MRSEC IRG 2 – Complex Metal Oxides
+Research in MRSEC IRG 2 – Nonequilibrium Magnetic Phases in Strained Crystalline Membranes

 Wisconsin MRSEC Superseed and Seed Research Groups